carmelBar24/Foody/README.md

   - As a registered user you can see additional information that is not visible to guests😎.

   - All the data is stored in MySQL 🔥.
-Because of real-time database you'll get the latest summaries 🧠.
+Because of real-time database you'll get the latest summaries.

   - Future development: Sign in from Google/Facebook 🤗.